 As well as watching the tea ceremony video in the exhibition visitors can see a live demonstration with Akemi Solloway will be performing a traditional Japanese Tea Ceremony where guests can be immersed in the art of the tea ceremony and learn about its history and place in Japanese Culture.

 Japanese artist and calligrapher Koshu who will be on hand to help people learn about and have a go at traditional Japanese calligraphy.
 She will be displaying some of her beautiful Japanese artwork and demonstrating calligraphy throughout the day.

-The Medway Japan Society Will be on hand to talk about Japanese culture and answer questions.
-They will be raising money for their Japanese exchange Programme.
+The Medway Japan Society Will be on hand to talk about Japanese culture and answer questions as well as selling a few Japanese treats to take home.